Dralt03/AgentReport/README.md

 ## Introduction

-Hey there are you also tired of keeping up with news articles and cross checking different news sources to see if you are getting the correct news or not.
-Well now with this new AI agent you won't have to worry about anything.
+AgentReport is an AI-powered news aggregation and summarization tool designed to simplify your daily news consumption.
+It addresses the challenge of information overload and the need for cross-verification of news sources by providing a single, reliable platform for current events.

-Agent Report scrapes the internet and the major news outlets such as [CNN](https://edition.cnn.com/), [BBC](https://www.bbc.com/) and many more to get news articles.
-An AI voice agent that uses [Vapi](https://vapi.ai) as a virtual assistant will then be ready to answer all your questions about the current affairs and even summarize the today's news or any previous news which you would like.
+AgentReport scrapes major news outlets like [CNN](https://edition.cnn.com/) and the [BBC](https://www.bbc.com/) to gather news articles.
+It then utilizes an AI voice agent, powered by [Vapi](https://vapi.ai), to answer your questions about current affairs, provide news summaries, and retrieve information from previous dates.

 <br>